Fernando Buesa: Biography

 Born in 1946 in Bilbao, Spain, Buesa studied law in Madrid and Barcelona and practiced from 1970 to 1986 in Vitoria-Gasteiz.
 He served in the Vitoria-Gasteiz city council from 1983 to 1997, in the Basque Parliament from 1984 to 2000 and as Deputy General of Álava from 1987 to 1991.
 Buesa was also vice lehendakari (president of the Basque government) and minister of Education in a coalition PSE-Basque Nationalist Party Basque government from 1991 to 1994.

 From this position, he steered the process that moved the Basque-language schools (ikastolak) into either the Basque public education network or the Basque chartered private education sector.

 Fernando Buesa was married and had three children.

-Assassination
+Death and legacy

-At the time of his death Buesa was the leader of the PSE-EE in Álava and the PSE-EE spokesman in the Basque Parliament.
-He was killed by the separatist group ETA while he was walking through the university campus in Vitoria-Gasteiz on 22 February 2000.
+On February 22, 2000, Buesa was killed by the separatist group ETA while he was walking through the university campus in Vitoria-Gasteiz.
 The car bombing also killed his bodyguard, the ertzaina (member of the Basque police) Jorge Díez Elorza.

-Legacy
+At the time of his death, Buesa was the leader of the PSE-EE in Álava and the PSE-EE spokesman in the Basque Parliament.

 His assassination inspired a well received documentary by the Basque filmmaker Eterio Ortega titled Asesinato en febrero.

 The home arena of the Vitoria-Gasteiz Baskonia basketball team, formerly known as Araba Arena, was renamed Fernando Buesa Arena after his death.